-- 7.2.4.8.6.1 To be credited, each bedroom must have a door that is operable by the room occupant(s) and either opens directly to grade without more than one step, has a ramp to grade, or has an external porch or landing with external stairs or other suitable access to grade. - 7.2.4.8.6.2 Some buildings have a nonsleeping occupants use area (e.g., staff lounge) on a floor without any exit, and the building otherwise qualifies to receive credit for direct exits or for two remote exits.
+- 7.2.4.8.6.2 Some buildings have a nonsleeping occupants use area (e.g., staff lounge) on a floor without any exit, and the building otherwise qualifies to receive credit for direct exits or for two remote exits.
 To receive credit for direct exits or for two remote exits, there must be either a protected egress route or two remote routes from the occupants use area. - 7.3 Worksheets for Evaluating Fire Safety for a Small Facility.
 A small facility is normally one with a capacity for 16 or fewer residents.
 For each individual residence or apartment used as a small board and care facility, the seven-step process in Figure 7.3 should be followed when evaluating fire safety. - 7.3.1 Step 1 Complete Cover Sheet Using Worksheet 7.3.1.
-See Figure 7.3.

-7.3.2 Step 2 - Determine Safety Parameter Values Using Worksheet 7.3.2.
+See Figure 7.3. - 7.3.2 Step 2 Determine Safety Parameter Values Using Worksheet 7.3.2.
 Select and circle the safety value for each safety parameter in Worksheet 7.3.2 that best describes the conditions in the facility.
 Choose only one value for each of the eight parameters.
-If two or more values appear to apply, choose the one with the lowest point value.

-7.3.3 Step 3 - Complete Individual Safety Evaluation Using Worksheet 7.3.3.
-The following steps should be taken:

-- (1) Transfer each of the eight circled safety parameter values from Worksheet 7.3.2 to every available block in the line with the corresponding safety parameter in Worksheet 7.3.3.
-Where the block is marked "÷ 2 =," enter one-half the value from Worksheet 7.3.2. - (2) Add each of the four columns, keeping in mind that any negative numbers need to be deducted. - (3) Transfer the resulting values for $S_1$ , $S_2$ , $S_3$ , and $S_4$ to the corresponding blocks in Worksheet 7.3.5.

-7.3.4 Step 4 - Determine Mandatory Requirements Using Worksheet 7.3.4.
-The following steps should be taken:

-- (1) Select the level of requirements from Worksheet 7.3.4A or 7.3.4B.
-Circle the appropriate values. - (2) Transfer the circled values from Worksheet 7.3.4A or 7.3.4B to the corresponding blocks for Sa, Sb, Sc, and Sd in Worksheet 7.3.5.

-7.3.5 Step 5 - Determine the Equivalency Evaluation.
-The following steps should be taken:

-- (1) Perform the subtractions indicated in Worksheet 7.3.5.
+If two or more values appear to apply, choose the one with the lowest point value. - 7.3.3 Step 3 Complete Individual Safety Evaluation Using Worksheet 7.3.3.
+The following steps should be taken: - (1) Transfer each of the eight circled safety parameter values from Worksheet 7.3.2 to every available block in the line with the corresponding safety parameter in Worksheet 7.3.3.
+Where the block is marked "÷ 2 =," enter one-half the value from Worksheet 7.3.2. - (2) Add each of the four columns, keeping in mind that any negative numbers need to be deducted. - (3) Transfer the resulting values for $S_1$ , $S_2$ , $S_3$ , and $S_4$ to the corresponding blocks in Worksheet 7.3.5. - 7.3.4 Step 4 Determine Mandatory Requirements Using Worksheet 7.3.4A or 7.3.4B as appropriate.
+The following steps should be taken: - (1) Select the level of requirements from Worksheet 7.3.4A or 7.3.4B as appropriate.
+Circle the appropriate values. - (2) Transfer the circled values from Worksheet 7.3.4A or 7.3.4B to the corresponding blocks for $S_a$ , $S_b$ , $S_c$ , and $S_d$ in Worksheet 7.3.5. - 7.3.5 Step 5 Determine the Equivalency Evaluation.
+The following steps should be taken: - (1) Perform the subtractions indicated in Worksheet 7.3.5.
 Enter the differences in the appropriate answer blocks. - (2) For each row, check "yes" if the value in the answer block is zero (0) or greater.
-Check "no" if the value in the answer block is a negative number. - 7.3.6 Step 6 Evaluate Other Considerations not Previously Addressed, Using Worksheet 7.3.6.
+Check "no" if the value in the answer block is a negative number. - 7.3.6 Step 6 Evaluate Other Considerations Not Previously Addressed, Using Worksheet 7.3.6.
 The equivalency covered by Worksheets 7.3.2 through 7.3.5 includes the majority of the considerations covered by the Life Safety Code.
 Some considerations are not evaluated by this method and must be considered separately.
-These additional considerations are covered in Worksheet 7.3.6, Facility Fire Safety Requirements Worksheet. - 7.3.7 Step 7 Conclude Whether the Level of Life Safety Is at Least Equivalent to that Prescribed by the Life Safety Code, Using Worksheet 7.3.7.
-Worksheet 7.3.7, Conclusions, combines the zone fire safety equivalency evaluation of Worksheet 7.3.5 and the additional considerations of Worksheet 7.3.6.
+These additional considerations are covered in Worksheet 7.3.6, Facility Fire Safety Requirements Worksheet.
+Complete one copy of this separate worksheet for each facility.

+7.3.7 Step 7 - Determine Equivalency Conclusion.
+Conclude whether the level of life safety is at least equivalent to that prescribed by the Life Safety Code, using Worksheet 7.3.7, Conclusions.
+Worksheet 7.3.7 combines the zone fire safety equivalency evaluation of Worksheet 7.3.5 and the additional considerations of Worksheet 7.3.6.